codewriter42/pwnip/README.md

 Make sure Python 3 is installed and updated.

 To exit the tool, simply choose the “Exit” option in the menu.

-You can help us improve the system by sharing your errors with us at <mail>codewriter@proton.me</mail> .
+You can help us improve the system by sharing errors with us at <mail>codewriter@proton.me</mail> .
 Thank you...